 - Be sure to electronically fill out and follow the directions on your Assignment Information Sheet, and to submit all materials following the correct submission guidelines.
-Note that the TA should be able to run your program directly from your submission directory without compiling it – if your program has to be recompiled you will lose points!
+Note that the TA should be able to compile and run your program directly from your submission directory after unzipping your files.
+If there are any problems with your submission you will lose some points.

 - Add some graphical output to your program using JOptionPane.
-You should NOT use this for input, however, since a Scanner class is required (up to 5 pts).
+You should NOT use this for input, however, since a Scanner class is required.

 - If you have any other good ideas check with me to see if they qualify for extra credit.
 Be sure to mention any extra credit that you do on your Assignment Information Sheet.

 - Be sure to look at the a1out.txt file for ideas about the look and feel of your program.
 Your program DOES NOT have to look exactly like the sample run, but it should have the same functionality and should be well-formatted.
-It should also have the same information in both the input and output.
-For details on formatting numbers that represent money values, see ex6.java and ex6b.java.
+For details on formatting numbers that represent money values, see ex6.java.